thelittlewonder/Blockchain-and-Cryptocurrencies/README.md

 ## Hash-cash
 It is a proof-of-work algorithm that requires a selectable amount of work to compute, but the proof can be verified efficiently.

+## Distributed Ledger
+- A distributed ledger is a **database held and updated independently by each participant (or node) in a large network.**
+- The distribution is unique: records are not communicated to various nodes by a central authority, but are instead **independently constructed and held by every node.**
+- That is, **every single node on the network processes every transaction, coming to its own conclusions and then voting on those conclusions** to make certain the majority agree with the conclusions.
+- Once there is this **consensus, the distributed ledger has been updated,** and all nodes maintain their own identical copy of the ledger.
+This architecture allows for a new dexterity as a system of record that goes beyond being a simple database.